 Cath has over 20 years experience in designing, implementing and evaluating a wide range of innovative community services and programs both in Australia and England.

 She has been responsible for delivering a number of community services and developed a range of award winning partnerships with business and government.
-Cath continues to seek innovative ways to partner with employers to achieve positive employment and settlement outcomes for newly arrived migrants and refugees in her current role as General Manager Community & Policy, AMES (Adult Multicultural Education Services).
+Cath continues to seek innovative ways to partner with employers to achieve positive employment and settlement outcomes for newly arrived migrants and refugees in her current role as CEO, AMES (Adult Multicultural Education Services).

 Patricia has extensive experience in generating greater levels of corporate community investment.
 Through a career in public affairs, communications and marketing, Patricia has been involved in a range of dynamic business and community partnerships in response to some of the major social issues affecting our community.

 As a director of her own consulting practice, Patricia now advises business on their corporate responsibility programs with a particular emphasis on community investment, stakeholder communications and staff engagement.

 Simon Gillies is a Partner at PwC and has over twenty years of senior management and strategy consulting experience.
 Simon specializes in advising leading telecommunications, media and consumer goods organisations on growth strategy development, mergers and acquisitions and strategic pricing.

 Simon has significant experience in providing strategic advice to Government and the Not For Profit sector.
 Simon holds a MBA from the Melbourne Business School and a Bachelor of Science from the University of Melbourne.